niforru/dwm/README.md

 dwm is an extremely fast, small, and dynamic window manager for X.

-In this build of dwm volume controls and brightness control have been added.
+In this build of dwm volume controls and brightness controls as well as auto installed dependencies for arch have been added.

 ## Requirements

-In order to build dwm you need the Xlib header files.
+In order to build dwm you need the Xlib header files (if using arch linux should be installed by default).

 ### Optional